Skip to main content

 • Continue to Configuration Patterns for the shared public account, selector, and trust-toggle config shapes.

-• Go back to Channels for the surface model and runtime-backed versus outbound-only boundary.
+• Go back to Channels for the surface model and the gateway-supervised versus standalone native-serve versus outbound-only boundary.

 • Continue to Channel Guides for the exact built-in contract of one shipped channel surface.